Exploring Different Career Paths in the Real Estate Industry

 1. Real Estate Agent/Broker

 Real estate agents and brokers help clients buy, sell, and rent properties.
-They act as intermediaries between buyers and sellers and guide clients through the complex process of a real estate transactions.
+They act as intermediaries between buyers and sellers and guide clients through the complex process of a real estate transaction.

 Responsibilities